 Rut Blees Luxemburg finds surprising richness of night-time colours in her photographs, and historian Craig Koslofsky shows how early modern Europeans first colonised the night by introducing street lighting.

 And most interstingly of all, Craig Koslofsky of the University of Illinois talks about his research for Evening’s Empire: A History of the Night in Early Modern Europe.
 If you just want to hear about the book, scroll ahead to about 32:15 in the podcast.

 (Found via this story, which cites not only Koslofsky’s recent book, but also the research of A. Roger Ekirch on the historical evidence for “segmented sleep,” the common experience of sleep disturbed by regular interruptions.)

-7 Responses to “An artist, a neuroscientist, and a historian walk into a bar. . .”
+7 thoughts on “An artist, a neuroscientist, and a historian walk into a bar. . .”

 HAHAHAH!
 Russell is a good friend of mine, and I have spent many an evening with him long after sundown, DRIUNNGKING!!!!

 I’m glad to see a professional validation of my new post-kids rhythm.
 I see every sunset, and go to bed shortly after sunset; more time in the dark during the winter, but pretty close.
 I don’t know that I feel “better” though!

 As soon as they abandoned the so-called “Presidential Synthesis” as an organizing framework (back in 1952, I think) I said “here we go,” pretty soon we’re going to have a chaos of contesting paradigms; atlantic v. continental history, backcountry v. frontcountry… Now we’re going to see “nocturnality” studies emerging to topple the hegemons of “clear-day thinking” who’ve been lording it over the humanities since the primordial sun came up.